 1.2 Chemical polishing

-The main advantage of this method is that it does not require complicated equipment, can polish workpieces with intricate shapes, and it has a high level of efficiency by being able to polish multiple workpieces at once.
+The main advantage of this method is that it does not require complex equipment and can polish workpieces with intricate shapes, and it has a high level of efficiency by being able to polish multiple workpieces at once.

-The core problem of chemical polishing is the preparation of polishing liquid.
-The surface roughness obtained by chemical polishing is generally several 10μm.
+The main challenge of chemical polishing is the preparation of the polishing solution.

 1.3 Electrolytic polishing

 The basic principle of electrolytic polishing is similar to chemical polishing in that the surface is smoothed by the selective dissolution of the material with the tiny protruding parts on the surface.
 Compared to chemical polishing, electrolytic polishing provides a superior result by eliminating the effect of cathode reactions.

 The electrochemical polishing process is divided into two steps:

 The dissolved product diffuses into the electrolyte, and the surface roughness of the material decreases, Ra> 1 μm.